Written byConnie Yang

 Step 2: Choose System Preferences > Software Update.

-- Click the Update Now or Upgrade Now button on the Software Update window to download the macOS Monterey installer.
+Step 3: Click the Upgrade Now button on the Software Update window to download the macOS Monterey installer.

 Way 2: Download macOS Monterey from App Store

-- Open Apple Store and search for macOS Monterey.
-Or you can go to Apple Support site and find macOS Monterey, it will transit to your App Store.
+Step 1: Open Apple Store and search for macOS Monterey.
+Or you can go to the Apple Support site and find macOS Monterey, it will transit to your App Store.

 Step 2: Click Get.

-The macOS download process not only gets the macOS Monterey installer, but it also downloads the updates of your Mac apps, such as Safari, Mail, FaceTime.
+The macOS download process not only gets the macOS 12 Monterey installer, but it also downloads the updates of your Mac apps, such as Safari, Mail, FaceTime.
 And it will take place in the background.
 You can use your Mac normally.

-If you don't want to manually update macOS every time the new one releases, check "keep my Mac up to date".
+If you don't want to manually update macOS every time the new one releases, check "Automatically keep my Mac up to date".

 Update to macOS Monterey